Sonnenburg concentration camp: History

 Sonnenburg concentration camp was officially closed on 23 April 1934, although in practice it remained open.
 Since the beginning of the Second World War in 1939 the concentration camp or punishment camp (Straflager) continued as a concentration and labour camp for alleged anti-German people from the occupied territories until 1945.
+Prisoners included Poles, Frenchmen, Luxembourgers, Dutchmen, Danes, Norwegians, Belgians, Czechs, Yugoslavs, Slovaks, Bulgarians, Austrians, the Swiss, Estonians, Russians and Spaniards.
 Amongst its inmates were the resistance fighters, Jean-Baptiste Lebas and Bjørn Egge.
 The French spy, René Lefebvre, father of Archbishop Marcel Lefebvre, succumbed in 1944 to the consequences of imprisonment there.